backstage/backstage/plugins/graphql-common/README.md

 #### `@relation`

 `@relation` directive allows you to resolve relationships between entities.
-Similar to `@field` directive, it provides the resolver from the schema so you do not have to write a resolver yourself.
+Similar to `@field` directive, it writes a resolver for you so you do not have to write a resolver yourself.
 It assumes that relationships are defined as standard `Entity` relationships.
 The `name` argument allows you to specify the type of the relationship.
 It will automatically look up the entity in the catalog.

-1. Defining an user owner of an Component:
+1. To define a `User` that is the `owner` of a `Component`:

 ```graphql
 type Component {